On the relative Giroux correspondence: Introduction

 \section{Introduction}

 Let $(M,\G)$ be a balanced sutured $3$-manifold and let $\xi$ be a contact structure on $M$ with convex boundary whose dividing set on $\p M$ is isotopic to $\G$.
 Recently, Honda, Kazez and Mati\'{c} \cite{hkm1} introduced an invariant of the contact structure $\xi$ which lives in the sutured Floer homology group defined by Juh\'{a}sz \cite{juh}.
 This invariant is a relative version of the contact class in Heegaard Floer homology in the closed case as defined by Ozsv\'{a}th and Szab\'{o} \cite{os} and reformulated in \cite{hkm}.
-Both the original definition in \cite{os} and the reformulation of the contact class by Honda, Kazez and Mati\'{c} depend heavily on the so called Giroux correspondence \cite{g} which is a one-to-one correspondence between isomorphism classes of open book decompositions modulo positive stabilization and isomorphism classes of contact structures on closed $3$-manifolds.
+Both the original definition in \cite{os} and the reformulation of the contact class by Honda, Kazez and Mati\'{c} are based on the so called Giroux correspondence \cite{g} which is a one-to-one correspondence between open book decompositions modulo positive stabilization and isotopy classes of contact structures on closed $3$-manifolds.

-In order to adapt their reformulation \cite{hkm} of the contact class to the case of a contact manifold $(M, \xi)$ with convex boundary, Honda, Kazez and Mati\'{c} described in \cite{hkm1}, a \pob of $M$ ``compatible" in some sense with $\xi$ by generalizing the work of Giroux in the closed case.
-This description coupled with Theorem 1.2 in \cite{hkm1} induces a map from isomorphism classes of compact contact $3$-manifolds with convex boundary to isomorphism classes of partial open book decompositions modulo positive stabilization.
-In this paper we construct the inverse of this map by describing a compact contact $3$-manifold with convex boundary \emph{compatible} with a given partial open book decomposition.
-Consequently, combined with the work of Honda, Kazez and Mati\'{c} \cite{hkm1}, we obtain a relative version of Giroux correspondence, namely the following theorem.
+In order to adapt their reformulation \cite{hkm} of the contact class to the case of a contact manifold $(M, \xi)$ with convex boundary, Honda, Kazez and Mati\'{c} described in \cite{hkm1}, a \pob of $M$ (adapted to $\xi$) by generalizing the work of Giroux in the closed case.
+This description coupled with Theorem 1.2 (and the subsequent discussion) in \cite{hkm1} induces a map from isomorphism classes of compact contact $3$-manifolds with convex boundary to isomorphism classes of partial open book decompositions modulo positive stabilization.
+Here we spell out the inverse of this map, by describing a compact contact $3$-manifold with convex boundary compatible with an \emph{abstract} partial open book decomposition.
+To define a contact structure compatible with an abstract partial open book decomposition we chose to mimic the analogous result of Torisu \cite{to} (rather than adapting the construction of Thurston and Winkelnkemper \cite{tw}) which conveniently allowed us to keep track of the dividing set on the boundary.
+Consequently, one obtains a relative version of Giroux correspondence which is due to Honda, Kazez and Mati\'{c}.

 \begin{Thm} There is a one-to-one correspondence between isomorphism classes of partial open book decompositions modulo positive stabilization and isomorphism classes of compact contact $3$-manifolds with convex boundary. \end{Thm}